A pluricomplex error-function kernel at the edge of polynomial Bergman kernels: Introduction

 For $d=1$, the identity \eqref{eq:ddcQ=ddcChQ} holds almost everywhere on $\mathbb C$, i.e., $\check{\mathscr Q}$ is harmonic outside $S_{\mathscr Q}$.
 When we explicitly consider the case $d=1$, we shall denote the potential by $Q$ rather than the calligraphic symbol $\mathscr Q$, and $P_j$ denote the (unique) degree $j$ complex polynomials with positive leading coefficient that satisfy the orthogonality relations

 The case $d=1$ forms a very active research area.
 Early works investigating (specifically) the $d=1$ case are \cite{ElbauFelder2005, ZabrodinWiegmann2006, HedenmalmMakarov2013}.
 The corresponding DPP describes the eigenvalues of random normal matrices (RNM), as well as the location of points of 2D Coulomb gases (for a particular temperature).
-Here, one considers random $n\times n$ complex normal matrices $M$ distributed by
+A related picture, is that it describes incompressible quantum Hall fluids \cite{Wiegmann2002}.
+Furthermore, for the particular choice $Q(z)=|z|^2$ the model describes noninteracting Fermions in a rotating trap, were the mutual repulsion is caused by the Pauli exclusion principle \cite{LacroixMajumdarSchehr2019}.
+In these models, one considers random $n\times n$ complex normal matrices $M$ distributed by

 for some (planar) potential $Q:\mathbb C\to \mathbb R$, where $\mathcal Z_n$ is the normalization constant, and $\mathrm{Tr} \, Q(M)$ is interpreted as the sum of $Q$ over all eigenvalues of $M$.
 It turns out that the JPDF takes a particularly nice form in this case: it is of the form